Orenburg Oblast, Russia. North Eastern slope of Zhiguli-Orenburg Arch. Lower Carboniferous deposits.

 Technological task; depth of investigation: 0-4000m

 The LFS method can also be used in technological problem solving.
-This particular challenge was to identify heterogenetic zones in a vertical section located above an identified condensate pool in order to minimise complications during the drilling of productive wells and avoid accidents.
+This particular challenge was to identify heterogeneous zones in a vertical section located above an identified condensate pool in order to minimise complications during the drilling of productive wells and avoid accidents.

-The obtained results were analyzed jointly with the customer, involving data on complications in the drilling process in the wells already drilled.
+The obtained results were analysed jointly with the customer, involving data on complications in the drilling process in the wells already drilled.
 The analysis showed good coincidence of the heterogeneities identified by the LFS method with the intervals of complications in the wells.

 Republic of Tatarstan, Russia.
 Eastern side of the Melekess Basin.
 Carbonate deposits of medium carbon.